-It should be noted that there are considerable uncertainties related to estimates of nutrient loads and retention at the watershed scale.
-However, modelling efforts that combine comprehensive datasets on population, land cover, water discharge and quality, etc., may serve as important tools for improved watershed management and for better identification of cost-efficient measures to reduce nutrient loading.
 The predicted climate change is an additional factor that may significantly affect nutrient loads and retention in watersheds (Jeppesen et al., 2011).
 Changes in temperature and precipitation will most likely induce changes in agricultural land use, e.g. type of crops grown, rates and timing of fertiliser use etc., and thereby influence N cycling and export to coastal waters.
 However, given the uncertainties in predicting future climate and land use on a regional level, the predicted effects on nutrient budgets in watersheds remain highly uncertain (Jeppesen et al., 2011).

+Despite these discerned uncertainties, it seems that the MESAW model seems to be a reliable tool for simultaneous estimation of sources and retention in a river basin.
+It was also evident that MESAW is flexible and can accommodate many functional relationships and explanatory variables.
+In addition, MESAW can be used to identify measurements that are outside the general patterns and relationships (i.e., outliers).
+The main advantages with the model are: (i) the simple structure of the model (ii) the simple input data (iii) all unknown parameters are derived from empirical data, (iv) that information from all water quality monitoring sites are used in an optimal way, and (v) v) it gives results on the base of all available measured data which is better than to apply emission coefficients received from literature; normally even extrapolated from other regions or up-scaled from small watersheds.

 4 Conclusions

 We claim that one of the largest scientific and management uncertainties are devoted to the question on how to quantify the retention from source to river mouth.
 In this study, we used the MESAW statistical model to estimate the surface water N retention in the 117 river basins draining to the Baltic Sea.
 The MESAW model was able to estimate the N load at the river mouth of 88 Baltic Sea rivers, for which we had observed data, with a sufficient degree of accuracy.
 The estimated retention parameters were also statistically significant.
 Our results show that around 380 000 tons of N are annually retained in surface waters draining to the Baltic Sea.
 The total annual riverine load from the 117 basins to the Baltic Sea was estimated to 570 000 tons of N, giving a total surface water N retention of around 40%.
 The largest retention was found in river basins with a high percentage of lakes.